Asynchronous Approximate Agreement with Quadratic Communication: The Termination Protocol The Termination Protocol Term

 \termSec

 \begin{proof} Suppose an honest party $P_i$ outputs some $v$ from $\Term$.
-Then, $P_i$ has received $2t + 1$ echoes on $v$, at least $t + 1$ of which are honest.
-An honest party only echoes a value if the value is its input or it receives $t + 1$ echoes on the value (at least one of which is honest), which means that the first honest party who sent $P_i$ an echo on $v$ did so because its input is $v$.
+Then, $P_i$ has received $t + 1$ echoes on $v$, at least one of which is honest.
+An honest party only echoes a value if the value is its input or it receives $t + 1$ echoes on the value (at least one of which is honest), which means that the first honest party who echoed $v$ did so because its input is $v$.
 So, we see that the honest parties can only output honest party inputs from $\Term$.

 As for termination in $3$ rounds, let $\Delta$ be the maximum honest message delay the adversary causes.
-We first prove a fact that we will implicitly use later: If every honest party multicasts $\READY$ by some time $T$, then every honest party terminates by the time $T + \Delta$.
-Suppose every honest party multicasts $\READY$ by some time $T$.
+We first prove a fact we will use later: If every honest party multicasts $\READY$ by some time $T$, then every honest party terminates by the time $T + \Delta$.
+To see why, suppose every honest party multicasts $\READY$ by some time $T$.
 At the time $T$, the first honest party who has multicast $\READY$ has done so because it has received $2t + 1$ echoes on some $v$, at least $t + 1$ of which are honest.
 So, by the time $T + \Delta$ every honest party $P_i$ receives $t + 1$ honest echoes on $v$, which allows $P_i$ to set $y_i \gets v$ if $y_i = \bot$.
 Moreover, since every honest party multicasts $\READY$ by the time $T$, every honest party $P_i$ receives $n - t \geq 2t + 1$ honest $\READY$ messages by the time $T + \Delta$, \mbox{which allows $P_i$ to terminate $\Term$ by the time $T + \Delta$ with an output $y_i \neq \bot$.}